ddnexus/pagy/docs/guides/how-to.md

 ==- Add a URL fragment

-You can use the [:fragment](../toolbox/instance.rb#common-url-option) option:
+You can use the [:fragment](../toolbox/methods.md#common-url-options) option:

 ==- Customize CSS styles

-Pagy includes a few [stylesheets](../resources/stylesheet) that you can customize, and provides the syled version of all the `nav` tags for `:bootstrap` and `:bulma`.
+Pagy includes a few [stylesheet](../resources/stylesheet) files that you can customize, and provides the syled version of all the `nav` tags for `:bootstrap` and `:bulma`.

 You can also override the specific helper method.